adi90x/kube-active-proxy/README.md

 /!\ Service account need access :
 	resources: ["endpoints","pods","services","nodes","secrets"]
 	verbs: ["get","list","watch","create","delete"]
-/!\ resources: "secrets" and verbs: "create" & "delete" are only needed if you want TLS keys to be available as kubernetes secrets.
+/!\ resources: "secrets" and verbs: "create" & "delete" are only needed if you want TLS keys to be available as kubernetes secrets ( check kap/k8S_secret_ns & kap/k8s_secret_name ).

 Then start any pods or service you want proxied with an annotation : `kap/host=subdomain.youdomain.com`